 What is the cost of basement finishing?

-The price of basement remodeling projects can vary greatly depending on the features you want to add and the overall extent of the project.
-The base cost of a basement remodel is typically around $20,000–25,000, with other features adding onto it.
-However, you can get a top-quality basement finishing project without going beyond your budget when you work with CMH Builders.
+The price of basement remodeling projects can vary greatly depending on the footprint of your space and the features you want to implement.
+Our average basement project is around $60,000; however, you can get a top-quality basement finishing project without going beyond your budget when you work with CMH Builders.
 We’ll be able to stay within your available price range while determining how to make the most of your available space.
 We’ll make sure you’re satisfied with the final results while avoiding going over budget.